Cebisile073/GEC-Data-Analysis/README.md

 ## Introduction

 Data analysis and exploration are fundamental steps in the data science pipeline.
 They involve examining, cleaning, transforming, and visualizing data to extract meaningful insights and make informed decisions.
-Whether you're a beginner or an experienced data scientist, this chapter aims to provide valuable resources and guidance to help you navigate the data analysis process.

 ## What You'll Find Here